 Vitamin A deficiency can appear like an essential fatty acid deficiency and lead to dry, scaly skin.
 Excessive vitamin A also causes skin lesions that appear similar to those of vitamin A deficiency, including dry skin, hair loss, and itchiness.

-All dry and wet cat food formulas from Purina® Pro Plan® are complete and balanced.
-Take a moment and explore our nutrition to find the food that will help your cat live an extraordinary life.
+Though all dry adult cat food formulas from Purina® Pro Plan® are complete and balanced, it may be beneficial to feed your cat a sensitive skin cat food to promote healthy skin and coat.
+If you are looking to support your cat’s overall health, take a moment and explore our nutrition or try our fun interactive tool, myPLAN, to find the food that will help your cat live an extraordinary life.